Select the Right Search Partner to Win the War for Talent

 1. Owner / Senior Partner involvement

-Too often there is type of “bait and switch” that occurs with executive search firms.
+Too often there is a type of “bait and switch” that occurs with executive search firms.
 The senior partner comes in to sell you on their capabilities and accomplishments but once the deal is signed, they move on to the next opportunity.
 Unless you are a high revenue client, you most likely will not see them again until the final candidate is hired.
-It is critical that the partner selling the search be intimately involved in each step of the process because experience is critical when identifying the perfect candidate for your position.
+It is critical that the partner selling the search be intimately involved in each step of the process because the experience is critical when identifying the perfect candidate for your position.

 When the most critical search process steps are left to be handled by associates and analysts, finding the right talent and filling your critical opening suffers.
 These individuals most likely have not been to your company, do not know you or your culture, and without being involved in developing the search profile, will have a tougher time identifying the perfect candidate.
 Ask to meet who will be doing the search work – interviewing and assessing candidates, conducting reference checks, evaluating psychometric testing results, etc. Unless the search partner has the requisite experience to know what top-talent looks like, it’s unlikely you’ll be pleased with the candidates they choose to present for your consideration.